 Section 6.
-Show management and Affiliates will receive one (1) current, complete set of Bylaws, rules and regulations, membership list, and list of approved judges in the show packet provided them each year by the NRCHA Management at no cost to show management and Affiliate.
+Show management and Affiliates will receive at no cost current, complete sets of Bylaws, rules and regulations, membership lists, and lists of approved judges as required to run NRCHA approved shows.

-ARTICLE VIII COMMITTEES
+ARTICLE VIII - COMMITTEES

 Section 1.
 Standing Committees: All Standing Committees include the NRCHA Management in addition to the following and shall contain a minimum of 3 members unless otherwise specified: All members of standing committees shall be members in good standing of the Association.